JetBrains/kotlin-wrappers/README.md

 This repository hosts a number of [Kotlin](https://kotlinlang.org) wrappers for popular JavaScript libraries.

-To learn more please refer to the `README`s of individual modules.
+To learn more please refer to the [API reference](https://jetbrains.github.io/kotlin-wrappers/).

 | README                                                                                 |               Note               | Version                                                                                                                                                                                                                              |
 |:---------------------------------------------------------------------------------------|:--------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|